Skip to Content

 Harry Potter and the Cursed Child

-We’re sure that this iconic franchise needs no introduction, but this two part play follows Harry, Ron and Herminone 19 years after they saved the wizarding world.
-They’ve joined a new generation of wizards and witches to expelliarmus mysterious evil forces once and for all.
+We’re sure that this iconic franchise needs no introduction, but this two-part play follows Harry, Ron and Hermione 19 years after they saved the wizarding world.

 Buy Tickets Here